-A mean zonal wind climatology for both latitudes and combination of stations is shown in Fig. 1.
-The high-latitudes climatology (Fig. 1a) is generated from the combination of Andenes and Tromsø SMRs above 81 km and below from Saura PRR.
-An equivalent approach is used for the mid-latitudes (Fig. 1b), where between 81 and 100 km observations from Juliusruh and Collm SMRs are used and for altitudes below 81km the Juliusruh PRR wind climatology (years 2004-2020).
-During summer months, the mean zonal wind over these sites is expected to be equivalent to the zonal mean zonal wind (e.g. Hoffmann et al., 2010).
+A mean zonal wind climatology for both latitudes and combinations of stations is shown in Fig. 1.
+The high-latitude climatology (Fig. 1a) is generated from the combination of Andenes and Tromsø SMRs above 81 km and below from the Saura PRR.
+An equivalent approach is used for the middle latitudes (Fig. 1b), where between 81 and 100 km observations from Juliusruh and Collm SMRs are used and, for altitudes below 81 km, from the Juliusruh PRR wind climatology (years 2004-2020).
+During summer months, the mean zonal wind over these sites is expected to be equivalent to the zonal mean zonal wind (e.g., Hoffmann et al., 2010).

-Both climatologies depict a reversal of the wind (grey line) around March-April, when the wind reverses from eastward (red) to westward (blue) in all altitudes.
-Between April and May at high altitudes, the wind changes from westward to eastward (grey line) and the temporal evolution of this reversal occurs rapidly from 100 km down to around 90 km (86 km for mid-latitudes).
-From early June, the mean zonal wind reverses slowly with decreasing altitude until 85 km (78 km at mid-latitudes) until mid-September.
-Later on, the wind direction reverses rapidly from westward to eastward from these altitudes downwards, indicating the end of the summer in the MLT in mid-September, around one week before the autumnal equinox.
-The dynamics of the mean zonal wind displays a clear dependence of altitude with respect to latitude (e.g. Laskar et al., 2017; Conte et al., 2018; Wilhelm et al., 2019).
+Both climatologies depict a reversal of the wind (grey line) around March-April, when the wind reverses from eastward (red) to westward (blue) at all altitudes.
+Between April and May at high altitudes, the wind changes from westward to eastward (grey line), and the temporal evolution of this reversal occurs rapidly from 100 km down to around 90 km (86 km for middle latitudes).
+From early June, the mean zonal wind reverses slowly with decreasing altitude until 85 km (78 km at middle latitudes) until middle September.
+Later on, the wind direction reverses rapidly from westward to eastward from these altitudes downwards, indicating the end of the summer in the MLT in middle September, around 1 week before the autumnal equinox.
+The dynamics of the mean zonal wind displays a clear dependence of altitude with respect to latitude (e.g., Laskar et al., 2017; Conte et al., 2018; Wilhelm et al., 2019).
 Given this latitudinal dependence, we adjust the selected altitudes in the summer length definitions (described below) accordingly.

-Figure 2 displays a climatological mean of the MZWR-mean zonal wind reversal for all data sets.
+Figure 2 displays a climatological mean of the mean zonal wind reversal for all data sets.
 We are indicating the altitudes used in this work for the different summer definitions (see below).
-At 69° N, the MZWR-mean zonal wind reversal from the combination of SMRs is depicted in purple and from PRR in orange lines, while for 54° N the combination of SMRs is shown in red and the PRR in green lines.
+At 69° N, the mean zonal wind reversal from the combination of SMRs is depicted in purple and from PRR in orange lines, while for 54° N the combination of SMRs is shown in red and the PRR in green lines.
 The climatological zonal mean geostrophic zonal wind value is also represented at 82 km for 70° N (solid blue lines) and at 74 km height for 55° N (dash-dotted blue lines).

-3.1 Mesosphere and Lower Thermosphere - Summer Length
+3.1 Mesosphere and lower-thermosphere summer length

-The MLT-SL definition is established by the MZWR-mean zonal wind reversal from westward to eastward at both the upper and lower altitudes.
-The altitudes depend primarily on the temporal evolution of the MZWR-mean zonal wind reversal, and in consequence on the latitude.
-These altitudes are chosen where the MZWR-mean zonal wind reversal occurs rapidly and simultaneously for several kilometers.
-Considering these characteristics, at high-latitudes the MLT-Summer beginning (SB) is chosen at 96 km height and the MLT-Summer end (SE) at 82 km (Fig. 2, purple line).
-At middle latitude, the MLT-SB altitude is the same as in high-latitudes (i.e., 96 km), but the MLT-SE was chosen at 74 km, using PRR data (see the combination of the red and green lines in Fig. 2).
-In both definitions, the summer length is the difference between the SE and SB summer end and summer beginning.
+The MLT-SL definition is established by the mean zonal wind reversal from westward to eastward at both the upper and lower altitudes.
+The altitudes depend primarily on the temporal evolution of the mean zonal wind reversal and in consequence on the latitude.
+These altitudes are chosen where the mean zonal wind reversal occurs rapidly and simultaneously for several kilometers.
+Considering these characteristics, at high latitudes the MLT summer beginning (SB) is chosen at 96 km height and the MLT summer end (SE) at 82 km (Fig. 2, purple line).
+At middle latitudes, the MLT-SB altitude is the same as at high latitudes (i.e., 96 km), but the MLT-SE was chosen at 74 km, using PRR data (see the combination of the red and green lines in Fig. 2).
+In both definitions, the summer length is the difference between the summer end and summer beginning.

-3.2 Mesosphere - Summer Length
+3.2 Mesosphere summer length